What is flannel fabric and how to sew with flannel? Learn everything you need to know about this soft, cozy material.

 On one or both sides of the fabric, there must be a uniform thin pile.

-This funny flannel fabric with frogs has the brushed pile on both sides.
+This funny flannel fabric with frogs has a brushed pile on both sides.

 But this one cotton flannel has a fluffy texture only on the right side.